scchess/Qualimap/doc/analysis.rst

 .. _input-gc-content:

-:guilabel:`Compare GC content distribution with...` This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
+:guilabel:`Compare GC content distribution with`
+  This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
 Currently two genome distributions are available: human (hg19) and mouse (mm9).
 More species will be included in future releases.

 Advanced parameters